-Description Option one Option two Option three Option four CAUTION: Dell recommends that you charge the battery regularly for optimal power consumption.
-If you battery charge is completely depleted, connect the power adapter, turn on your computer, and then rest your computer to reduce the power consumption.
+CAUTION: Dell recommends that you charge the battery regularly for optimal power consumption.
+If your battery charge is completely depleted, connect the power adapter, turn on your computer, and then restart your computer to reduce the power consumption.

 Display

 The following table lists the display specifications of your Latitude 7350.